jamesknelson/govern/README.md

 ### `constructor(props)`

-The constructor is called when a Controller instance is instantiated.
+The constructor is called when a Controller isntance is instantiated.

 Perform any initialization here, including:

 - creating actions with `bindActions`
 - setting an initial value of `this.state`
-- adding event handlers to stores, etc.
+- addings event handlers to stores, etc.

 *Note that Govern components do **not** receive `context`, so you'll need to pass any required data in via props.*